Chris1221/chris1221.github.io/_pages/about.md

 social: true
 ---

 I am a research scientist at [Deep Genomics](https://deepgenomics.com/) working on computational biology and statistical genetics.
-Broadly, I'm interested in how we can use machine learning to understand how transcription and translation are regulated.
-I also have interests in population genetics.
+My research interests are, broadly, identifying casual genetic associations with complex disease, using machine learning to understand functional genomics, and designing statistical inference methods for population genetics.

 Previously I completed my DPhil thesis in Genomic Medicine and Statistics at the University of Oxford under the supervision of Gerton Lunter and Thomas Milne.
 There I used and developed machine learning methods to understand transcriptional regulation in MLL recombinant leukemia and helped develop a particle filter for demographic inference.
 Check out my [recent publications](https://scholar.google.com/citations?user=5W10qpIAAAAJ&hl=en) for more information on those and my previous projects.
 I love to code, both for work and for hobbies, and a semi-complete list of previous publicly available projects is also found on this page.